dselman/eth-tools/README.md

 Some useful utilities for Ethereum testing.

+To setup your local geth node use [this](https://gist.github.com/cryptogoth/10a98e8078cfd69f7ca892ddbdcf26bc).

 ## getPrivateKey

 Returns the private key for an account on a local geth node, given the account password.